-- (1) An Authorised Market Institution must have effective means to address risks relating to: - (a) custody of its own assets, in accordance with (2), if it is an Authorised Clearing House; or - (b) investments, in accordance with (3), if it is an Authorised Investment Exchange. - (2) For the purposes of (1)(a), an Authorised Clearing House must:

-- (a) hold its own assets with entities which are licensed for holding deposits or providing custody, as judged appropriate by the AFSA or a Financial Services Regulator acceptable to the AFSA; - (b) be able to have prompt access to its assets when required; and - (c) regularly evaluate and understand its exposures to entities which hold its assets. - (3) For the purposes of (1)(b), an Authorised Investment Exchange must ensure that: - (a) it has an investment strategy which is consistent with its overall risk-management strategy and is fully disclosed to its Members and other participants using its facilities; - (b) its investments comprise instruments with minimal credit, market, and liquidity risks; and - (c) its investments are secured by, or represent claims on, high-quality obligors, allowing for quick liquidation with little, if any, adverse price effect.
+- (1) An Authorised Market Institution must have effective means to address risks relating to: - (a) custody of its own assets, in accordance with (2), if it is an Authorised Clearing House; or - (b) investments, in accordance with (3), if it is an Authorised Investment Exchange, or - (c) Private E-currencies, if it is an Authorised Private E-currency Trading Facility. - (2) For the purposes of (1)(a), an Authorised Clearing House must: - hold its own assets with entities which are licensed for holding deposits or providing custody, as judged appropriate by the AFSA or a Financial Services Regulator acceptable to the AFSA; - (b) be able to have prompt access to its assets when required; and - (c) regularly evaluate and understand its exposures to entities which hold its assets. - (3) For the purposes of (1)(b), an Authorised Investment Exchange must ensure that: - (a) it has an investment strategy which is consistent with its overall risk-management strategy and is fully disclosed to its Members and other participants using its facilities; - (b) its investments comprise instruments with minimal credit, market, and liquidity risks; and - (c) its investments are secured by, or represent claims on, high-quality obligors, allowing for quick liquidation with little, if any, adverse price effect.